Rate Limiting

 count | number | 1 | Tokens to consume.
 Takes precedence if both rate and count are set. |

-reserve | boolean | false | Allow borrowing from future capacity (up to maxReserved).
+reserve | boolean | false | Allow borrowing from future capacity. maxReserved caps the debt when configured; otherwise headroom is uncapped.
 Not supported by slidingWindow. |

 ip | string | — | IP address for deny-list matching |